-The Millbrae Elementary School District provides every school and every student with sufficient textbooks and instructional materials.
+Every school must provide sufficient textbooks and instructional materials.
 Every student, including English learners, must have textbooks or instructional materials, or both, to use at home or after school.
-All District and school facilities are clean, safe, and maintained in good repair.
-The Human Resources Department works diligently to fill all teacher vacancies and ensure that staff are not misassigned.

-If a school is found to have deficiencies in these areas, and the school does not take corrective action, then a complaint form may be obtained at the school site or on the District web-site at https://www.millbraeschooldistrict.org/, by downloading from CDE's website at www.cde.ca.gov/re/cp/uc, or by coming into the District office.
+School facilities must be clean, safe, and maintained in good repair.
+There should be no teacher vacancies or mis-assignments.
+If a school is found to have deficiencies in these areas, and the school does not take corrective action, then a complaint form may be obtained at the District Office.
 Parents, students, teachers or any member of the public may submit a complaint regarding these issues.
 However, it is highly encouraged that individuals express their concerns to the school principal before completing the complaint forms to allow the school to respond to these concerns.
-Complaints may be filed anonymously.
-Notice of the Williams Policy and Complaint Procedures are posted in all classrooms.
+Notice of the Williams Policy and Complaint procedures are posted in all classrooms.